EdVieira/KMeans/README.md

 # KMeans

-A k-means clustering lib with examples clustering Brazillian DNS IPs based on its octets.
+A k-means lib with examples clustering Brazilian DNS IPs based on its octets.

 "k-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells."